YinseoCho/Bayes_UGent_2018/day1_intro_bayes/day1_intro_bayes.md

 <small>*Kolmogorov, A.N.
 (1933).
 "Foundations of the Theory of Probability”.*</small>

-Classic (or theoretical) interpretation
+Classical (or theoretical) interpretation
 ========================================================
 incremental: true
 type: lineheight

 $$P(even)=\frac{number\ of\ favorable\ cases}{number\ of\ possible\ cases}=\frac{3}{6}=\frac{1}{2}$$

-Problem: this definition only applies to situations in which there is a finite ensemble of equiprobables possible events...
+Problem: this definition only applies to situations in which there is a finite ensemble of equiprobable events...

 > What is the probability of raining tomorrow ?